SumoLogic/sumologic-documentation/docs/cse/administration/onboarding-checklist-cse.md

 To further set up your instance, you may consider setting up a custom sub-domain.
 You can also enable Support Access if you would like Sumo Logic Support to be able to access your environment for assistance.

 See:
-* The the [Set up a custom subdomain](/docs/manage/manage-subscription/manage-org-settings#set-up-a-customsubdomain) section of the [Manage Organization Settings](/docs/manage/manage-subscription/manage-org-settings/) article
+* The [Set up a custom subdomain](/docs/manage/manage-subscription/manage-org-settings#set-up-a-customsubdomain) section of the [Manage Organization Settings](/docs/manage/manage-subscription/manage-org-settings/) article
 * [Enable a Support Account](/docs/manage/security/enable-support-account/)

 ### Set up users